Protecting Quantum Era Cryptography. Today.

-FortifyIQ’s AES-SW library delivers high-performance protection against side-channel (SCA) and fault injection attacks (FIA) through OTA deployment, enabling compliance with FIPS 140-3, Common Criteria AVA_VAN.5, and SESIP.
+FortifyIQ’s AES cryptographic library delivers high-performance protection against side-channel (SCA) and fault injection attacks (FIA) via OTA deployment, enabling compliance with FIPS 140-3, Common Criteria AVA_VAN.5, and SESIP.

 It secures both new and already-deployed devices, including those without hardware countermeasures, and is proven in millions of systems.